rcmzyldz/javascript-1-homework/week-2/jsinfo-loops.md

 The loop must ask for a number until either the visitor enters a number greater than 100 or cancels the input/enters an empty line.

 Here we can assume that the visitor only inputs numbers.
 There’s no need to implement a special handling for a non-numeric input in this task.

+SOLUTION:

+let num;

+do {
+  num = prompt("Enter a number greater than 100?", 0);
+} while (num <= 100 && num);
+The loop do..while repeats while both checks are truthy:

+The check for num <= 100 – that is, the entered value is still not greater than 100.
+The check && num is false when num is null or a empty string.
+Then the while loop stops too.
+P.S.
+If num is null then num <= 100 is true, so without the 2nd check the loop wouldn’t stop if the user clicks CANCEL.
+Both checks are required.